 Even if it’s not 20 years down the road we’re talking about — even if your kiddo is just trying to help their friends feel better after a bad day, learning early on that mistakes aren’t the end of the world and all things can be overcome certainly won’t hurt their efforts.

 Maybe after years of drawing, scribbling, and painting on the walls, your child decides art isn’t the path for them.
 That doesn’t mean it was all a lost cause, or it was all a waste.
 Art teaches people more than simply how to make something pretty on paper; it teaches them life lessons that help them grow into a self-sustaining, independent, and confident person for the future.

-A history and experience in art, even if the phase only lasts while they’re a toddler, carries on into adulthood, where they can put their learned skills to the test.
+History and experience in art, even if the phase only lasts while they’re a toddler, carries on into adulthood, where they can put their learned skills to the test.
 Learning to overcome criticism, to believe in themselves, to love what they do and to pursue their passions.
-Finger painting in class does much more than stain their favorite t-shirts — it teaches them how to be a better person, both as a kid, and as a grown-up.
+Finger painting in class does much more than stain their favourite t-shirts — it teaches them how to be a better person, both as a kid and as a grown-up.